Product Review: Probiotics (Including Kombucha and Pet Supplements)

 Sections: Jump to a section by clicking on its name.

 There is such a variety of probiotic products available for purchase that choosing one can be difficult.
-To help, we suggest the following 3 steps:
+To help, we suggest that you first check our Results

 - Choose a product that contains the type(s) of probiotic organism(s) shown to work for your condition.
-See the "What It Does" section as well as the summary table "Uses of Probiotics in People" below for the type of probiotic that suits your needs and then check the Results table for products which contain that/those organism(s).
+See the "What They Do" section as well as the summary table "Uses of Probiotics in People" below for the type of probiotic that suits your needs and then check the Results table for products which contain that/those organism(s).

 - Make sure the product provides an adequate number of cells per daily dose, i.e., an amount that has been shown to work.
 There can be huge variation from product to product.
-Among products tested, the total number of cells per daily serving ranged from just 2.5 million to 900 billion!!
-Typically, an adult probiotic should provide at least 1 billion cells daily — although, as discussed in the "What It Does" section, some probiotics have been shown to work at a lower dose.
+Among products tested, the total number of cells per daily serving ranged from just 100 million to 1.8 trillion!
+Typically, an adult probiotic should provide at least 1 billion cells daily — although, as discussed in the "What They Do" section, some probiotics have been shown to work at a lower dose.

 - Compare prices.
 The last column in the Results table below shows the daily cost based on suggested serving sizes.
 The most expensive products per daily dose tended to provide larger amounts of organisms (50 to 900 billion per day), while lower cost products tended to provide smaller amounts -- but this isn't always the case.